bureson/nn-compass/scenes/dilemma3.md

 - rolemodel-driveoutcome-new-3_3: 0.1

 # Feedback
 It's great that you're so quick to initiate the shift.
-However, you should also think about ways to engage your team members in this transition.
+However, you should also think about ways to involve your team members in this transition to ensure their engagement.
 For example, you could seek clarification on the urgency of the new project from Vivian so you are better able to explain to your team members why the shift is so important.
-This is a dilemma between demonstrating agility and adapting quickly to change, inspire and support others through times of change as well as delegating and empovering others to take action.
+This is a dilemma between demonstrating agility and adapting quickly to change, inspire and support others through times of change as well as delegating and empovering others to take action